modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing.md

 Most computer programs are just plain text files with a specific extension (in our case `.jl`).
 So in theory, any text editor suffices to write and modify Julia code.
-In practice, an Integrated Development Environment (or IDE) makes the experience much more pleasant thanks to specific to development-specific tools (eg. for analyzing, running or debugging your code).
+In practice, an Integrated Development Environment (or IDE) makes the experience much more pleasant, thanks to code-related utilities and language-specific plugins.
-Language-specific tools are often available as plugins, and need to be downloaded separately from the main editor.

-The best IDE for Julia is [**Visual Studio Code**](https://code.visualstudio.com/), developed by Microsoft.
+The best IDE for Julia is **[Visual Studio Code](https://code.visualstudio.com/)**, developed by Microsoft.
-Indeed, the [**Julia VSCode extension**](https://www.julia-vscode.org/) is the most feature-rich and actively developed of all IDE plugins for Julia.
+Indeed, the **[Julia VSCode extension](https://www.julia-vscode.org/)** is the most feature-rich and actively developed of all Julia IDE plugins.
 You can download it from the VSCode Marketplace.

-In what follows, we will often mention commands and keyboard shortcuts that are provided by this extension.
+In what follows, we will often mention commands and keyboard shortcuts provided by this extension.
 But the only shortcut you need to remember is `Ctrl + Shift + P` (or `Cmd + Shift + P` on Mac): this opens the VSCode command palette, in which you can search for any command.
 Type "julia" in the command palette to see what you can do with it.

 Assuming you want to avoid the Microsoft ecosystem, [VSCodium](https://vscodium.com/) is a nearly bit-for-bit replacement for VSCode, but with an open source license and without telemetry.
 If you don't want to use VSCode at all, other options include [emacs](https://www.gnu.org/software/emacs/) and [vim](https://www.vim.org/).
 Check out [JuliaEditorSupport](https://github.com/JuliaEditorSupport) to see if your favorite IDE has a Julia plugin.
+The available functionalities should be roughly similar to those of VSCode, at least for the basic aspects like running code.

 ## Running code